yast/yast-rmt/PACKAGE.md

 You can check the status of your requests [here](https://build.opensuse.org/package/requests/systemsmanagement:SCC:RMT/yast2-rmt) and [here](https://build.suse.de/package/requests/Devel:SCC:RMT/yast2-rmt).

-After your requests got accepted, they still have to pass maintenance testing before they get released to customers.
+After your requests have been accepted, they still have to pass maintenance testing before they are released to customers.
 You can check their progress at [maintenance.suse.de](https://maintenance.suse.de/search/?q=yast2-rmt).
 If you still need help, the maintenance team can be reached at [maint-coord@suse.de](maint-coord@suse.de) or #maintenance on irc.suse.de.